 Guacamole is everyone’s favorite with chips July 31 was National Avocado Day and probably everyone was surprised that I did not publish a guacamole recipe.
 Well, I saved it because this week the NFL begins the first pre-season football games of the year.
 In this house, on football Sunday, we call chips and dip “lunch”.
 To kick off the pre-season, let’s start with Guacamole.
 Originally from Mexico, the word guacamole is derived from two words in the Aztec language: ahuacatl (avocado) and molli (sauce).
 (Wikipedia)So basically it is avocado sauce.
-We of course use it as a dip 😀 And it is a healthy dip!
-Formerly,
+We of course use it as a dip 😀 Guacamole

 Patriotic for the 4th of July I don’t exactly know why, but I simply LOVE to make red, white and blue food for the Fourth of July!
 When my kids were young, it was layered Jell-O. At some point, I graduated to layered cakes and other foods.
 No matter what direction I take, I always want to have at least one item with the right colors on July 4th and that’s why I have been eagerly anticipating this week leading up to the Fourth – and now it’s here!
 YAY!
-That is my theme from now until Independence Day – all recipes will have a red,
+That is my theme from now until Independence Day –

 Chickpeas are great in a Buddha bowl!
 As I stated in my last post, I am focusing this week on ingredients for Buddha bowls: a grain, a green and a bean.
 Sometimes the bean can be a challenge, so I was really happy to discover that you can make roasted chickpeas for a crunchy treat.
 They can be eaten as a quick snack anytime you are in the mood.
 How do you make the roasted chickpeas crispy?
 I’ve tried a couple different methods to accomplish a nice crunchy chickpea.
 The ingredient list is short: canned chickpeas, olive oil, and seasonings.
-Simple, right?
-Well, not exactly.
-As it turns out, there are many different approaches to